 Universally known as a timeless, style staple that is versatile and gender-friendly serving both fashion and function, is a description of the men’s bomber jacket we all know about.

-Aside from its history and evolution over the years, highlighting the many colors, styles, materials and details the bomber jacket is available in, not much is known or covered regarding how this wardrobe essential can be worn or styled to match the moment we’re in.
+Aside from its history and evolution over the years, highlighting the many colors, styles, materials, and details the bomber jacket is available in, not much is known or covered regarding how this wardrobe essential can be worn or styled to match the moment we’re in.

 Sure, to many it may seem like a piece you’d throw over a t-shirt and jeans, but there’s a whole lot more you can do with the same bomber jacket you own and pull off different looks each time you step out of your house.
-Before we dive into the styling of bomber jackets, let’s first briefly go through a few key factors that will make styling bombers all the more easier and interesting.
+Before we dive into the styling of bomber jackets, let’s first briefly go through a few key factors that will make styling bombers easier and more interesting.

 Bomber Jacket Fit- Getting it Right

 For those who haven’t yet purchased a bomber jacket and would like to get in on the action, the point to remember before making a purchase is FIT.
 It’s perhaps one of the most essential factors that require attention before you pick your bomber jacket.

 For favorable results, go for a fit that is snug on your shoulders and arms, completed by a fitted body, with enough room to fit in a layer or two beneath.
 The shoulder seams should end at your shoulder point or closest to it.
 Anything less or more will alter the fit of the overall bomber jacket.

 Traditionally, bomber jackets were oversized in style and fit and have evolved into their current fitted silhouette for men.
 Another key point to remember is that the waistband should sit right at the waist of your pant and the sleeves should finish at your wrist bone just above your palm.

 Common Bomber Jacket Types & Styles